 Janeway: Like 24 too many.

-- This trope was taken to absurd extremes in the Enterprise episode "A Mirror, Darkly".
-Trip, who's just been tortured, is ordered to get the engine of a starship a hundred years more advanced than anything he's ever seen before working.
-When he says he can fix it in an hour, Archer demands he does it in 15 minutes.
+- Enterprise episode "A Mirror, Darkly".
+Trip, who's just been tortured, is ordered to get the engine of a starship a hundred years more advanced than anything he's ever seen before working, half of which is disassembled and sitting in the hanger.
+When he says he can fix it in two or three days, Archer demands he does it in twelve hours.
 This had less to do with Tucker's competence than it did with Mirror Archer being an asshole.

 - The Deep Space Nine episode "Shattered Mirror" has a fairly standard version of this, except that the normal roles are reversed: Sisko is the one who says he can have the Defiant overhauled in two weeks, and Mirror O'Brien is the one who tells him he only has four days.